-Green CO2 is climate-neutral CO2 captured from biological material, from the established cycle.
-CO_2 capture is part of biogas production, which is Green CO2 from Bioman is a by-product in the production of biomethane, and Bioman will isolate, purify and liquefy the CO2 as part of the biogas
+Green CO2 is climate-neutral CO2 captured from biological material, from Green CO2 from Bioman is a by-product in the production of biomethane, and Bioman will isolate, purify and liquefy the CO2 as part of the biogas production.

 "Liquid green CO2 is a unique and climate-friendly product.
 Through this agreement, users of CO2 in Denmark can gain access to an environmentally friendly product." says Henrik Bie, General Manager at